robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Port Adelaide        (away) to beat 	Western Bulldogs     (home) with a probability of 	66.81%

 Robs Elo predicts 	Hawthorn             (away) to beat 	Fremantle            (home) with a probability of 	50.39%

+### Round 20 (generated 30/07/2018)

+Robs Elo predicts 	Richmond             (home) to beat 	Geelong              (away) with a probability of 	86.31%

+Robs Elo predicts 	Hawthorn             (home) to beat 	Essendon             (away) with a probability of 	55.65%

+Robs Elo predicts 	North Melbourne      (away) to beat 	Brisbane             (home) with a probability of 	55.89%

+Robs Elo predicts 	Adelaide             (home) to beat 	Port Adelaide        (away) with a probability of 	59.40%

+Robs Elo predicts 	St Kilda             (home) to beat 	Western Bulldogs     (away) with a probability of 	71.36%

+Robs Elo predicts 	Sydney               (home) to beat 	Collingwood          (away) with a probability of 	53.50%

+Robs Elo predicts 	GWS Giants           (away) to beat 	Carlton              (home) with a probability of 	81.58%

+Robs Elo predicts 	Melbourne            (home) to beat 	Gold Coast           (away) with a probability of 	95.99%

+Robs Elo predicts 	West Coast           (home) to beat 	Fremantle            (away) with a probability of 	93.24%

 ## NRL